-It is extremely important to start out with a friendly kitty.
-A scratching, hissing or terribly frightened kitten will develop up to be always a difficult kitten at best.
-At most severe, the kitten won't turn into a friendly, loving pet.
-After you have chosen a kitten that you want, make arrangements to choose it up when it is ready to leave its mom (when it's about eight weeks old).
-A day or two after you get your new kitten, take it to a animal medical practitioner (an canine doctor).
-The veterinarian gives it the first in a series of shots to protect it against common kitty diseases.
-Inform the veterinary if you intend to let the kitty outdoors.
-If you do intend to let it out, the kitten may desire a shot to protect it against rabies.
+It is rather important to begin out with an agreeable cat.
+A scratching, hissing or terribly frightened kitten will expand up to be always a difficult pet cat at best.
+At worst, the kitten won't become a friendly, loving dog or cat.
+After you have chosen a kitten that you want, make arrangements to choose it up when it's prepared to leave its mom (when it is about eight weeks old).
+A day or two once you get your brand-new kitten, take it to a animal medical practitioner (an dog doctor).
+The veterinarian gives it the first in a series of shots to safeguard it against common cat diseases.
+Notify the vet if you intend to let the kitty outdoors.
+If you do intend to let it out, the kitten may desire a shot to safeguard it against rabies.

 Take your kitten to its kitty litter box as soon you take it home.
 Sometimes that first visit is all is needed.
 But until you're sure that the kitten understands, take it there after every feeding.
 Sometimes felines won't use a kitty litter box if something about this brand of litter is not to their liking.
 Sometimes they will all the pack if its location is not private enough.
 Make an effort to solve these problems if the kitten will not use the litter box from the start.